 Two more years and it was time for another restyling of the Mustang.
 This 1971 Mustang Mach I (top), and the 1973 Mustang Convertible (above) show how it came out.
 They were fat, heavy & not very handsome.
 The back window in the fastbacks laid so horizontal you couldn't see out of it.
 They were slow too.
 The first American Muscle Car Era was over.
 To add insult to injury, after enduring 3 years with these bloated, underpowered 'fat-body Mustangs', what came next was even worse: The Mustang II (the second-generation).
 It was based on the Ford Pinto, most having only a 4 cylinder engine.
 It lasted until 1978 when it was replaced by the Fox Body 1979 Mustang (now the third-generation Mustang), ushering in a whole new era of classic Mustang performance.

 ABOVE: Just when Mustang fans thought things couldn't get any worse, Ford announced that the new 1974 Mustang would be based on the Pinto platform.
 The new Mustang II was of course, much smaller and lighter, and now powered predominately by the lowly Pinto 4 cylinder engine lineup.
-However, a Cobra version was launched with an anemic 302 V8 in it.
+However, this Cobra version was launched in 1976 with an anemic 302 V8 in it.
 The world yawned.